-Test results showed that the source of fuel can have a significant effect on emission rates and heat content.
-(See Figure 18) A written summary of the test results concluded that Bismark, ND may have had the highest heat content due to the relatively low moisture content of the pallets it used for fuel.
-The summary also stated that Bismark's high ash content was likely due to the fact that dirt attached to roots and stumps wasn't separated from the vegetative fuel source Bismark also uses.
+Test results showed that the source of fuel can have a significant effect on emission rates and heat content, as shown in Table 14.
+A written summary of the test results concluded that Bismarck may have had the highest heat content due to the relatively low moisture content of the pallets it used for fuel.
+The summary also stated that Bismarck's high ash content was likely due to the fact that dirt attached to roots and stumps wasn't separated from the vegetative fuel source Bismarck also uses.
 Of the Montana sites, Dillon had the highest ash content, likely because Dillon burned bark.